chemzqm/lazy-image/Readme.md

 # Lazy-image

-  Load image with concurrency, progress and error control.
+  Load image with progress and error control.

-  I hope you don't this to handle image loading :)
+  Seems Chrome not support reading the content-length of a download XHR, thus we don't know the percentage.

 ## Installation